Wednesday, July 15, 2015

 St Bonaventure goes further in his theology to express that this ascent towards living as an icon of Christ cannot be reached by reason only.
 In the darkness of reason and intellect it is love that sees all.
 In all works of St Bonaventure one can marvel at his pointing toward something greater than mere words, as love goes beyond reason, it sees further, it enters more profoundly into God's mystery.

-This morning at Mass at St Mary's Church, a Franciscan parish, Father Gregg read a brief excerpt from a favorite writing of mine:
+A Franciscan priest, Father Gregg at St Mary's Church on one July 15th, read a brief excerpt from a favorite writing of mine:

 In this passing over,